 Red-shouldered Hawk (Buteo lineatus)

 One of the smaller of the “buteo” hawk species, the historically very common Red-shouldered Hawk underwent a serious population decline after the large scale clearing of Ontario’s forests around the turn of the 20th century.
 Happily though, their numbers have now recovered to where the species has been “downlisted” at both federal and provincial levels to Not at Risk.

 The handsome Red-shouldered is a raptor of mixed forest and wetlands.
 It shares its preferred habitat and prey species with the Barred Owl, but Red takes the day shift to Barred’s night activity, meaning they co-exist very nicely.
 They will though defend their territory very aggressively against other daytime intruders.

-Georgian Bay and the North Channel are at the northern edge of this bird’s breeding range.
-There is a large non-migrating population in the States, but the Ontario birds will fly as far south as Mexico for the winter.
+Georgian Bay and the North Channel are northern edge of bird’s breeding range.
+It is large non-migrating population in the States, but the Ontario birds will fly as far south as Mexico for the winter.

-Read more about the Red-shouldered Hawk and listen to its “kee-aah” call here.
+Read more about the Red-shouldered Hawk and listen to “kee-aah” call here.